cmwaters/plural-solana/docs/src/getting-started/introduction.md

 ::: tip NOTE
 Plural is still a work in progress.
-It's API's are subject to change.
+Its API's are subject to change.
 :::